nathalia-rus/to-do-typesafe-typescript-redux-observable/README.md

             root-action.ts

 This is where you import * as ${feature}Actions from ../modules.todos/actions .
+If more than 1 feature, import them all and combine them there from this file altogether.

 Right so: